/dev/jcheng

 Workflow Orchestration - Part 2 (Why do I care?)

-An increasingly distributed and fragile world Workflow platforms are important because software engineers are increasingly adopting distributed systems in their architecture.
+Workflow platforms are important because software engineers are increasingly adopting distributed systems in their architecture.
 There are two reasons for this change: 1) Users are demanding more frequent releases, feature teams, better peformance, and higher availability; 2) Providers are increasingly moving away from “use our library” (Spring Framework) to “use our APIs” (AWS, Azure, and GCP).
-This change is undoubtedly a good thing, however, it also introduces new problems.

 March 7, 2021